Noal Cohen's Jazz History Website

 Please email me with any additions, corrections or comments.

-Many thanks to Mark Betcher, Wilhelm Borgschulte, Jan Brukman, Mark Cantor, Gary Carner, Steve Cerra, Ed Chaplin, Wellington Choy, Jeroen de Valk, Ross Firestone, Michael Fitzgerald, Jim Harrod, Wolfgang Köhler, Hans Jensen, Howard Johnson, Peter Linhart, Ashley Kahn, the late Bob McCaffery, Jim Meikel, the late Ron Meyers, Ken Nelson, Joe Peterson, Ken Poston, Sergio Portaleoni, John Reeder, Michel Ruppli, Gordon Sapsed, Todd Selbert, Dan Stewart, Bob Sunenblick, Jeff Thompson, Uwe Weiler, Jiggs Whigham, Lars Westin, Jürgen Wölfer and Herb Geller himself for providing information.
+Many thanks to Mark Betcher, Wilhelm Borgschulte, Jan Brukman, Mark Cantor, Gary Carner, Steve Cerra, Ed Chaplin, Wellington Choy, Jeroen de Valk, Ross Firestone, Michael Fitzgerald, Olivia Geller, Jim Harrod, Wolfgang Köhler, Hans Jensen, Howard Johnson, Peter Linhart, Ashley Kahn, the late Bob McCaffery, Jim Meikel, the late Ron Meyers, Ken Nelson, Joe Peterson, Ken Poston, Sergio Portaleoni, John Reeder, Michel Ruppli, Gordon Sapsed, Todd Selbert, Dan Stewart, Bob Sunenblick, Jeff Thompson, Uwe Weiler, Jiggs Whigham, Lars Westin, Jürgen Wölfer and Herb Geller himself for providing information.